Creating Analyses and Building Dashboards

 Save the analysis as My Trellis View, under the folder My Folders/Regional Revenue

-Click the Edit View pencil icon in the Trellis view at the Compound Layout.
+Click the Edit View pencil icon Show Screenshot for Step in the Trellis view at the Compound Layout.
 Note that the layout pane appears vertical.

 Arrange the dimensions and measure as shown below: